 * Preamble to the Constitution of the WHO.

 ** The continuum concept is adapted from Dr. Jack Travis’s Illness Wellness Continuum.
 Travis was one of the pioneers of the modern wellness movement in the late 1970s.

 Wellness at work is the right to work in a manner that is healthy, safe, motivating and edifying.
 Individuals and companies are responsible for conducting work in a way that improves wellness and the wellness of others.
 Workplace wellness is a multi-billion-dollar industry, despite the fact that only 9% of the 3 billion+ global workers have access to some type of workplace wellness program at their jobs.

 The wellness tourism economy is all expenditures made by tourists who seek to improve or maintain their wellbeing during or as a result of their trip.
 It includes different types of expenditures and tourists:

 International Wellness Tourism Receipts: All receipts earned by a country from inbound wellness tourists, with an overnight stay.

 Domestic Wellness Tourism Expenditures: All expenditures in a country made by wellness tourists who are traveling within their own country of residence, with an overnight stay.

-Most consumers and industry executives would agree that at its core—no matter its size, form, or business model—a spa is an establishment that focuses on the promotion of wellness.
-The concepts of wellness, the healing traditions drawn upon, and the therapeutic techniques applied differ dramatically across both nations and businesses.
+Spas are defined as establishments that promote wellness through the provision of therapeutic and other professional services aimed at renewing the body, mind, and spirit.
+Most consumers and industry experts would agree that at its core—no matter its size, form or business model—a spa is an establishment that focuses on wellness.
+The concepts of wellness, the healing traditions drawn upon, and the therapeutic techniques applied differ dramatically across both nations and types of spas.